Syria .....

 A sticky bomb in Haditha wounded a councilman and two bodyguards.

-suicide bomber in Anbar province harmed a number of people delivering food.
+A suicide bomber in Anbar province harmed a number of people delivering food.
 Also, 25 militants were killed in security operations.

 Twelve militants were killed south of Baghdad in Jurf al-Sakhar.

-In Mosulseven people were killed in six shootings.
+In Mosul, seven people were killed in six shootings.
 A bomb wounded three soldiers.
 A prison employee was wounded in a separate blast.

 A roadside bomb on a highway near Baiji killed three policemen and the four detainees they were escorting.
 At least three policemen were wounded.